 Then there are the friends that are not like-minded to you, but are completely supportive of you and your opinions.
 Those friends are few and far between.
-Many try to be like this, or strive to be like this, but as soon as they turn around they are talking smack about you.
-It’s honestly hard to be content with others making different decisions than you because if you are lacking the confidence in yourself, it feels like an attack on you which makes you immediately jump on the defensive.
 Usually the people that honestly support you, despite differences, are family.
 There is an unconditional love in those relationships that go deep.
 I have an extremely supportive family and I wouldn’t change anything about them.
 We have different political and fundamental outlooks on life, and yet we are comfortable to just be ourselves.

 But when you take family out of the picture, it becomes imperative that you find someone or a group of friends that allow you to put your guard down and just be you!
 My advice on finding these friends is to get out there, whether it’s joining a class or heading to a seminar where the topic is about one of your unique beliefs, or finding an online group that has similar world views.
 I personally have done a bit of both.
 The online groups are great because you can get to know each other honestly and then decide whether or not they are someone that you can be yourself around.
 It’s sort of like online dating!
 You get a preview into who you’re meeting.
 It’s also incredible to see that once you find these people, they are just as excited to get to know you as you are them.
 It’s definitely an instinct to find your people and avoid a life of loneliness where you are afraid to speak and afraid to be you.